Skip to Content

 Step 1:

-Safety first, before starting, wear a pair of heavy-duty working gloves and ensure that the bar is facing you before you start the bar replacement process.
+Before starting, wear a pair of heavy-duty working gloves and ensure the bar faces you before you start the bar replacement process.
 Also, make sure that the kill switch is turned off, and if you have a gas-powered chainsaw, the spark plug wire is disconnected.

 Step 2:

-If you have the chain cover on the bar of your chainsaw remove it, and then you will have to undo the 2 nuts to remove the sprocket/clutch cover.
+If you have the chain cover on your chainsaw’s bar, remove it, and then you will have to undo the two nuts to remove the sprocket/clutch cover.
 Most clutch cover nuts can be removed with a 13mm socket, but the size of the socket required can differ depending on the size or type of chainsaw.

 Step 3: